matplotlib/matplotlib/doc/faq/installing_faq.rst

 others in web application servers to dynamically serve up graphs.

-To support all of these use cases, matplotlib can target different outputs, and each of these capabililities is called a backend (the "frontend" is the user facing code, ie the plotting code, whereas the "backend" does all the dirty work behind the scenes to make the figure.
-There are two types of backends: user interface backends (for use in pygtk, wxpython, tkinter, qt or fltk) and hardcopy backends to make image files (PNG, SVG, PDF, PS).
+To support all of these use cases, matplotlib can target different outputs, and each of these capabililities is called a backend; the "frontend" is the user facing code, ie the plotting code, whereas the "backend" does all the dirty work behind the scenes to make the figure.
+There are two types of backends: user interface backends (for use in pygtk, wxpython, tkinter, qt, macosx, or fltk) and hardcopy backends to make image files (PNG, SVG, PDF, PS).

 There are a two primary ways to configure your backend.
 One is to set